1973 NASCAR Winston Cup Series: Team changes

 Bobby Allison left Richard Howard's racing team, and would drive his own Chevrolet in 1973.
 Bobby Allison's team would also furnish a car for his brother, Donnie Allison and the new DiGard Racing team.
 Taking Bobby's place on the Howard racing team would be Cale Yarborough, returning from the USAC Stock Car division.

 Richard Petty, driver and owner of Petty Enterprises, expected to be racing exclusively in Dodge automobiles in 1973 (rather than the mix of Dodge and Plymouth the team had been).

 Buddy Baker, who took over at Krauskopf Racing after Bobby Isaac left that team after the 1972 Southern 500, now signed up with Krauskopf for the full 1973 season, driving Dodges.

 Retirements

 Fred Lorenzen, a NASCAR notable, ended his career with the end of the 1972 season.

 Schedule

 31 Winston Cup races were scheduled for the 1973 season.
-In the end it had 28 races, as well as two exhibition races.
+In the end it had 28 races, as well as a non-championship qualifying race.
 The schedule also includes two 125 Mile Qualifying Races, which are the qualifying races for the Daytona 500.